ItsDimitrie/table.one-widget-test/README.md

 ## Known Issues

 - Tailwind / Styling not working on GH pages.
 Will work when you import the widget on your website.
+- Safari tends to destroy the styling.
+Workaround for now is to use chrome.